Par For Cinderella Excerpt

 “Och!
 We got fish in the lochs back home.”

-“Ye dinna have any the size of the braw tarpon ye caught today,” Aidan mimicked and clapped Ian on the back.
+“Ye dinna have any the size of the braw tarpon ye caught today,” Aidan mimicked Ian’s accent and clapped Ian on the back.
 “Heck of a catch.”

 “Holy saints above.”

-Apparently, the happy couple didn’t need the furor of a big wedding.
+Apparently, the happy couple didn’t need the furor or expense of a big wedding.
 They only needed each other.
 Aidan felt more envy for Garrett than he cared to admit.
-He wanted that joy for himself.
+He wanted some of that joy for himself.

 “I think you might be right.
 But I was out of the country and missed the whole thing.”
 He scowled.
 “Hell, I helped get them together.
 Sort of.”

 Ian laughed.
 “Yeah, Garrett told me how you helped.
-Had your big Mick do a background check on the lass.
-You’re lucky Garrett didn’t take a swing at ye for it.”
+Had your big bad Irishman do a background check on the lass.
+You’re lucky Garrett didn’t take a swing at ye for that.”

 “Well, I was worried about him.”
 Aidan got up and pulled two beers from the refrigerator and handed one to Ian.